gyulanemeth/bluefox.email/docs/personalization.md

 #### EQ

-The `EQ` operator uses JavaScript's `===` operator in the background.
-It means that it will only return true if the types of the operands are the same as well as their values.
-(It doesn't apply automatic type conversions.)
+The `EQ` operator performs a strict equality check using JavaScript's `===`.
+It returns true only if the value and type match exactly:

 ```
 {{#if (EQ value1 value2)}}